Creating Housing for Local Workers

 The Solution

-Local Deeds will pay up to 10-16% of the property’s fair-market value in exchange for a permanent deed restriction.
-The deed restriction does not impose an appreciation cap.
-The deed-restricted housing must be occupied by a household that contains at least one “qualified resident,” a person who works at least 30 hours per week in a Woodstock Area business or organization.
+Local Deeds pays up to 16% of the property’s fair-market value in exchange for a permanent deed restriction on homes in Barnard, Bridgewater, Hartland, Plymouth, Pomfret, Reading and Woodstock.
+A homebuyer can use the cash for their downpayment, a homeowner can use the cash for their own purposes.
+The deed restriction does not impose an appreciation cap and has no income qualifications.
+The deed-restricted housing must be occupied by a household that contains at least one “qualified resident,” a person who works at least 25 hours per week at a business or organization located within a 16 mile radius of Woodstock Town Hall.
 A retiree who has worked in the area for the five years prior to retirement is also a qualified resident.
 The property owner may be the qualified resident or rent to a qualified resident.
+No short term rentals are allowed, and the owner is required to provide an annual proof of compliance.
+Local Deeds will consider buyers who are not eligible for state down payment programs.
+Please consider this program first, Twin Pines Housing.

 The Impact